Time dependent Markovian master equation beyond the adiabatic limit: Introduction

 Any realistic treatment of a quantum system cannot ignore the presence of additional interacting systems that are outside of our control, commonly denoted as the system's environment.
 When the additional degrees of freedom of the environment are taken into account, the unitary evolution of a closed quantum system must be modified to account for the system-environment interactions, which may cause e.g. decoherence and dissipation.

 To obtain a description of the dynamics of the open system, we can derive and solve master equations by tracing out the environmental degrees of freedom from an initial system-environment Hamiltonian.
 The Gorini-Kossakowski-Lindblad-Sudarshan (GKLS) equation \cite{Lindblad, GKS} is a widely-used and celebrated example of master equation.
-Its standard microscopic derivation relies on several assumptions, including the Born-Markov and secular approximations \cite{Petruccione,Rivas_1,Rivas_2}.
-However, this derivation is essentially tailored to time-independent Hamiltonians, and it becomes considerably more challenging for time-dependent cases.
-As a result, less research has been conducted in this area.
-The primary obstacle is the decomposition of the interaction picture Hamiltonian in a manner that transforms the master equation into the Lindblad form, which guarantees complete positivity of the dynamics at all times.
+Its standard microscopic derivation relies on several assumptions, including the Born-Markov and secular approximations, the latter correspondent to the requirement of large spacing for the system Bohr frequencies \cite{ Petruccione,Rivas_1,Rivas_2}.
+However, this derivation was essentially tailored to time-independent Hamiltonians and it becomes considerably more challenging for time-dependent cases.
+The primary obstacle was the decomposition of the interaction picture Hamiltonian in a manner that transforms the master equation into the Lindblad form, which guarantees complete positivity of the dynamics at all times.
+As a result, less research was initially conducted in this area and only during the last decade prominent results started to appear in the literature.